jadestrong/lsp-volar/README.md

   :straight t)
 ```

+# Changelog
+1. **Breaking change** [2022-10-29] You must upgrade `@volar/vue-language-server` to the latest version, see this [MR](https://github.com/johnsoncodehk/volar/pull/1916). **Now lsp-volar will only start one server(vue-semantic-server).**
+2. After `volar 0.32.1` `@volar/server` was renamed to `@volar/vue-language-server` , so you need resintall the new package.
+3. In `volar 0.30.0` you can skip calculate auto import by set `lsp-typescript-suggest-auto-imports` to `nil` to improve the completion speed.
+Check [this issue](https://github.com/johnsoncodehk/volar/issues/808#issuecomment-998895416).

+   `lsp-typescript-suggest-auto-imports` is a setting registed by `lsp-vetur`.

+   **This will disable the auto completation of third-party libraries and affect the experience, so you don't have to set it to `nil` unless you feel that there is a significant performance imporvement after disabling it** .

 # Hacks

 If you prompt `\u0000` *lsp-warn* when performing autocomplete in `Vue template`, you need to use `advice-add` to `override` the following function `lsp--create-filter-function` to filter the special characters. see this issue https://github.com/johnsoncodehk/volar/issues/1118 .